MarcosMJD/ghcn-d/setup_dbt.md

   - Go to profile (upper-right icon)
   - Api access menu
   - Copy the api key
-  - Create a txt file containing the key and save it the VM under ~/.dbt (you can do it with VSCode)
+  - Create a txt file (i.e. apy_key.txt) containing the key and save it the VM under ~/.dbt (you can do it with VSCode)